Clicky

 It’s normal for any watercraft to take on some water, especially in rough conditions.
-From the bailer tubes to the foam inserts, there are things to help with the water that comes in.
+From the bailer tubes to the foam inserts, there are features designed to help with the water that comes in.

-But many owners do wonder about the worst-case scenario.
-What would happen if your watercraft started to take on water?
-Would the craft fall to the bottom of the lake?
+However, many owners wonder about worst-case scenarios.
+For instance, what happens if your watercraft begins taking on a significant amount of water?
+Would it ultimately end up at the bottom of the lake?

 A craft that was sunk is not the end of the world and can often be brought back to life, though it’s not going to be cheap.